Compliance 8 min read Nov 2025

 Data security isn't just an IT issue — it's a care issue.
 The information you hold about residents — their health records, personal details, family connections, cultural preferences — is among the most sensitive data there is.
 Protecting it isn't just a legal obligation under the Privacy Act 2020 and Ngā Paerewa standards.
 It's a fundamental part of the trust that residents and their whānau place in you.

 As more care facilities across Aotearoa make the move to digital systems, the conversation around data security has never been more important.
-This guide covers the essential practices every care provider should have in place to protect resident information.

 "Data security isn't about building walls around information.
 It's about ensuring the right people have the right access at the right time — and no one else does."